 - The group’s members regularly engage in physical altercations as part of their hazing and membership rituals, promoting violence both as a means of becoming an official Proud Boy and as a tactic for defending their values.

 - Proud Boys (including McInnes) regularly show up at rallies and events.
-Members of the group claim to act as “security” for controversial, right-wing politicians and public figure, including Vicky Paladino and Ann Coulter.
+Members of the group claim to act as “security” for controversial, right-wing politicians and public figure, including Vickie Paladino and Ann Coulter.

 - Most of the group’s official Twitter accounts were suspended in August of 2018, leaving the remaining active accounts to push far-right conspiracy theories and talking points until October 2018, when Twitter removed the remaining Proud Boys’ individual and regional accounts.